If you find vskill useful, give it a star on GitHub→

 CLI Reference

 Complete reference for every vskill command.
-Run npx vskill --help or npx vskill <command> --help for inline usage in your terminal.
+Run npx vskill@latest --help or npx vskill@latest <command> --help for inline usage in your terminal.

 vskill install <source>